 We are not separate from the environment in which we live.

 We are a part of nature, and the expressions of our genes depend on their interactions within our environment.
-When we deprive our bodies of nutritious foods and expose ourselves to toxins, allergens, VOCs, and other harmful pollutants, we stand in the way of our own health.
+When we deprive our bodies of nutritious foods and expose ourselves to toxins, allergens, VOCs, and other harmful pollutants, we stand in the way of our health.

 Furthermore, a nutrient-dense and organically grown diet can support healthy gene expression and prevent the onset of inflammation and disease.
 (4) The positive changes from living with nature instead of against it won’t stop there.